AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 Prior to running will require setting of environments on SLURM with `bash set_environment.sh`

-To run the pipeline on SLURM, submit the launch.sh file with `sbatch launch.sh`.
+To run the pipeline on SLURM using the default profile I provided and if setup correctly, submit the launch.sh file with `sbatch launch.sh`.

+If profile was not setup, utilize the commented out snakemake command in launch.sh as a template for creating your own snakemake default submission.